mtp0326/PennCloud/README.md

 ### General Workflow of Transaction:
 1. When the user sends a transaction request from the webpage, the request is sent to the frontend load balancer.
 The frontend load balancer then provides the user with the IP address and port of the frontend server.
 2. The user then sends a connection and transaction request to the indicated frontend server.
 3. The frontend server then sends a transaction request to the backend load balancer/coordinator to get an available backend group's IP address and port.
-The load balancer then provides the IP address and port of the primary node for the available backend group.
+The load balancer/coordinator then provides the IP address and port of the primary node for the available backend group.
 4. The frontend server then sends the transaction request to the primary node of the backend group.
 5. The backend group performs a 2PC protocol to process the request (will be specified in the 2PC Backend Transaction Process).
 6. The primary node will return the result to the frontend server.